-g.
-During the year ended December 31, 2022 and 2021, HKDAEx paid approximately \$51,000 and \$65,000, respectively, to HKFAEx, a company owned by our Chairman for accounting and business administration services.

-h.
-The Company entered into a non-cancellable Office Premises Use Contract with Nanjing Culture for an office space from January 1, 2020 to December 31, 2020 with a monthly rental of approximately \$14,000 including VAT taxes.
+- f.
+During the year ended December 31, 2021 and 2020, HKDAEx paid \$65,357 and \$54,000, respectively, to HKFAEx, a company owned by our Chairman and the former shareholder of HKDAEx for accounting and business administration services. - g.
+The Company entered into a non-cancellable Office Premises Use Contract with Nanjing Culture and Artwork Property Exchange Co., Ltd. which is controlled by Huajun Gao and Aimin Kong, each is a 11.64% beneficial shareholder of the Company, for an office from January 1, 2020 to December 31, 2020 with a monthly rental of approximately \$14,000 including VAT taxes.
 The Company renewed the lease under the same terms from January 1, 2021 to December 31, 2021 and then renewed again to December 31, 2022.
-Total rental expense for the years ended December 31, 2022 and 2021 amounted to approximately \$151,000 and \$158,000, respectively.

-i.
-Other receivables - related party consist of funds which are held in trading platform trust account entrusted with Nanjing Jinwang.
-The funds are unrestricted as to immediate withdrawal and use after the Company's customers completed the necessary administrative procedures from the platform.
+Total rental expense for the years ended December 31, 2021 and 2020 amounted to \$157,927 and \$147,703 respectively. - h.
+Other receivables related party consist of funds which are held in trading platform trust account entrusted with Nanjing Jinwang Art Purchase E-commerce Co., Ltd. The funds are unrestricted as to immediate withdrawal and use after the Company completed the necessary administrative procedures from the platform.
 The Company normally make withdraw monthly.
-As of March 22, 2023, approximately RMB 6.0 million (US\$ 0.9 million) was returned to the Company.
+All funds held as of December 31, 2021 and 2020 were released to the Company in January 2022 and 2021.